College of Agricultural, Human, and Natural Resource Sciences

-Ron Mittelhammer was appointed interim dean on June 1, 2013.
+Ron Mittelhammer was appointed interim dean on June 1, 2013, and Dean (for a two-year term) on September 22, 2014.
 In his 35 years at WSU, Mittelhammer, a Cougar Alum, has garnered a reputation for wearing his school spirit on his sleeve.
 Sometimes it’s on the front of his shirt or his tie, but it’s always there.
 You will never see him without his favorite fashion accessory—WSU’s logo.

 In addition to his unwavering Cougar pride, Mittelhammer brings to CAHNRS a deep commitment to research, discovery, and continuous improvement, as well as a wealth of experience.
 He works to cultivate and strengthen CAHNRS’ many collaborative relationships with industry and other stakeholders.
 Internally, his goal is to improve the efficiency and effectiveness of operations while fostering a sense of community and team spirit among faculty, staff, and students.